WowLabz/tasking_backend/README.md

 We believe this work could be helpful for any Polkadot para-chains/ para-threads interested in including a marketplace with an on-chain dispute resolution mechanism.

 - Almost all para-chains/ para-threads would find motivation in encouraging their community members to contribute meaningfully to their roadmap.
-This can be achieved by utilizing a marketplace like Dot Marketplace where technical, marketing or governance-centric tasks can be published.
+This can be achieved by utilizing a marketplace like Dot Marketplace where technical, marketing or governance-centric tasks can be published as bounties.
 And community members are invited to bid for and execute them.
 - The on chain court will act as an dispute resolution mechanism between users involved in a task.
 A set of community members meeting a certain criteria get to be a part of the jury for the dispute and cast votes, based on which a decision is reached.
-- To facilitate easier communication between a customer and a worker, a one-to-one chat feature is created.
+- To facilitate easier communication between a customer and a worker, a one-to-one chat feature is created as well.

 ## **Team 👥**